 Bonus or bonuses - A bonus is an additional payment over and above a standard monthly or yearly salary.
 It can be a fixed amount or a percentage of salary based upon pre-determined targets that are met or exceeded at which point the bonus is triggered and paid.

 Some companies such as banks are cancelling bonus schemes in the wake of the credit crunch.
-Many bonuses were being paid for meeting divisional targets while the overall company made losses.
+Many people collected bonuses for meeting divisional targets while the overall business made losses.

 Cashflow or Cash Flow - Cash flow is a financial statement that shows the company's cash balance and movements in and out of its bank account or cash float in a given period.
 Many companies produce daily, weekly and monthly statements with yearly forecasts.
 These forecasts show how the business has enough cash to pay its suppliers over the medium to longer term from income earned.

 Commission - Commission is an amount earned on the sale of a product.
-Normally commissions are paid to sales people who might earn a % or fixed element of the sales revenue or profits that make up their monthly salary.
+Usually, commissions paid to salespeople receive a % or fixed element of the sales revenue or profits that make up their monthly salary.

 Gross Profit - The gross profit is a simple calculation of turnover or sales less cost of goods sold.
 See more information on gross profit margin and the ratios you can develop.

 Hits - Although the terms Hits is an outdated term, it's still used to describe how busy a website is.
 In the early days of the internet, hits were counted rather than unique visitors.
 A hit is a call to a server to load something to the website and includes every file requested to display a page.